About Project Whakatuputupu

 Dunedin’s economy will receive a massive boost as a result of this new hospital project, contributing an estimated $429 million GDP.
 The build will employ thousands of construction workers over the lifetime of the project.

-Design for the new hospital will incorporate technology and processes to improve efficiency, enhance patient and staff experience, increase pandemic readiness and benefit generations of people across the Southern region.
+Design incorporates new technology and processes to improve efficiency, enhance patient and staff experience, increase pandemic readiness and benefit generations of people across the Southern region.

 Smarter and more efficient

-Contemporary design principles have been used so that the theatres can be used in a more efficient way.
-There are four times as many procedure rooms in the new building design for minor surgery as well as larger day surgery theatres for more complex day surgery cases.
-The design also incorporates a new surgical short stay unit with 20 beds.
+Contemporary design principles have been used so that the theatres can be used in a more efficient way, as well as larger day surgery theatres for more complex day surgery cases.

 Outpatient Building